Bradford City A.F.C.: Supporters

 The club spearheaded an initiative in 2007 to slash the price of watching professional football for the 2007–08 season.
 As a result, season tickets to watch Bradford City were the cheapest in England at £138, the equivalent of £6 per match.
 When the offer finished, the club confirmed the amount of season tickets sold was 12,019.
 The scheme enabled the club to top the average league attendances for Football League Two during the 2007–08 season, attracting more than three times more than any other club.
 The club won the Perform Best Fan Marketing campaign category in The Football League Awards for the scheme and earned them an invitation to the Houses of Parliament.
 The club aimed to attract 20,000 fans for the 2008–09 by offering a free season ticket to anyone buying a season ticket as long as 9,000 adults sign up, but they fell 704 short of the target.
 Joint-chairman Mark Lawn announced in November 2008 that season tickets in the Bradford End for the 2009–10 season would be available for just £99 and £138 for the rest of the ground if bought in December 2008.

 For the 2015–16 season, the club announced its latest season ticket scheme aimed at continuing to make football affordable for fans.
 Season ticket prices were set at £149 for adults, senior citizens and students, while admission for under-11s was free when purchased with an adult ticket.
 An initial campaign target of 15,000 was set.
 On 6 July, the club announced a record-breaking 18,000 tickets had been sold following a successful campaign.
 The campaign was repeated for the 2016–17 season, where the club sold in excess of 17,000 tickets.

 Bradford City have one official mascot, Billy Bantam.

 Bradford City announced 'Own The Moment' 2022–23 season ticket sales of 14,190 in September 2022.
-The figure was a Sky Bet League Two record for the club.
+The figure was a League Two record for the club.
 It surpassed the previous fourth-tier season-ticket sales record of 13,614 in 2019–20.

+On 4 March 2023, Bradford City set a new attendance record for Football League Two at a 2–0 victory against Colchester United, with an attendance of 20,383, including 345 away fans.
+The Bantams then broke this record again in a home fixture on 8 May 2023 against Leyton Orient, with 22,576 supporters in attendance, including 1,902 Leyton Orient fans.